wrightsu/activity02-ggplot2-intro/README.md

 ## ☑️ Task 1: The Workflow

 Remember to take these steps slowly, help each other out, and get a hold of your instructor when you have questions or issues.
-These directions have been slightly modified from Activity 1 to hopefully further reduce these steps in Activity 3.1 and beyond.

 **You may need your PAT that you created in Preparation 2**.
 If you misplaced this token, you will need to create a new one prior to beginning these steps.

+Remember to take these steps slowly, help each other out, and get a hold of your instructor when you have questions or issues.

 1. In this GitHub repo, click on the ![fork](README-img/fork-icon.png) **Fork** icon near the upper-right-hand corner.
 You should be taken